 The first year of teaching begins well before the first day in the classroom.
 Teacher and author Dan Brown provides a summer’s worth of preparation strategies from Educational Leadership’s June 2013 open-access issue focusing on using summer for growth.
 His title is apt if a little scary: “Before the Deluge….”

-As part of the Teacher Leader Network’s Teaching Secrets series, Kansas middle grades teacher Marsha Ratzel offers “10 To-Dos for New Teachers” before the kids arrive, from arranging to pair up with a friendly, experienced neighbor down the hall during those first crucial weeks, to meeting and befriending non-teaching staff members.
-In another Teaching Secrets post, Ratzel describes a Classroom Tour to help students understand what’s expected — a tactic that can save lots of time in the months ahead.
+As part of the Teacher Leader Network’s Teaching Secrets series, Kansas middle grades teacher Marsha Ratzel offers “10 To-Dos for New Teachers” (via EdWeek tiered access) before the kids arrive, from arranging to pair up with a friendly, experienced neighbor down the hall during those first crucial weeks, to meeting and befriending non-teaching staff members.
+In another EdWeek Teaching Secrets post, Ratzel describes a Classroom Tour to help students understand what’s expected — a tactic that can save lots of time in the months ahead.

-Writing in “Movin’ Up to the Middle,” former teacher and writer/speaker Rick Wormeli explains teacher mindsets that build upon the transitions middle school children undergo in mind, body and location.
+Writing about “Movin’ Up to the Middle,” former teacher and writer/speaker Rick Wormeli explains teacher mindsets that build upon the transitions middle school children undergo in mind, body and location.
 He also offers strategies for communicating effectively so that students feel welcome and positive about learning.
-How do the kids see the move to middle school?
+Wormeli is among the top middle school teaching experts in the US.
+Be sure to also see the first of a several-part MiddleWeb series on smart homework practices, adapted from his seminal book about teaching in the middle grades, Day One & Beyond: Practical Matters for New Middle Level Teachers.

 Edutopia features a collection of blog posts for new teachers, including Rebecca Alber’s “Backwards Planning Takes Thinking Ahead” and Lisa Dabbs’ New Teacher Academy and New Teacher Connections posts.
 And don’t miss the #ntchat (New Teacher Chat) twitter stream maintained by Dabbs and described by her at her site Teaching with Soul.
-By following #ntchat (archives through Nov.
-2013 here) through the school year, you can stay in touch with other novices and reap lots of helpful web links.
+By following #ntchat through the school year, you can stay in touch with other novices and reap lots of helpful web links.
 (Seriously, this is one of the smartest things you can do to help yourself!)
-If you’re not sure about Twitter’s value or how to use it effectively, here’s a useful guide for teachers from Powerful Learning Practice.
+If you’re not sure about Twitter’s value or how educators can use it effectively, here’s a useful guide for teachers from Powerful Learning Practice.

 Be sure to check out the indefatigable Larry Ferlazzo’s “Best Advice for New Teachers” collection for lots more resources, some directed specifically to middle grades teachers.